paloorkar1689/CapstoneHousingPricePrediction/README.md

 ### 3 - Data Preparation
     3.1 Data Cleaning
         -   Drop Columns that would not provide any information or have a high correlation with other fields.
-            -   address, propertyType, Unnamed: 0 has no usefulness hence dropping
+            -   address, property type, Unnamed: 0 has no usefulness hence dropping
             -   City, location, zip code, longitude and latitude have high correlation, dropping city, latitude and longitude.
             -   Model and Manufacturer are highly correlated, dropping Model
             -   Drop VIN and ID as they do not provide any meaningful information